splendiddata/login_hook/README.md

 The "make installcheck" will only pass if "session_preload_libraries = 'login_hook'" is added to the postgresql.conf file

+BEWARE! there appears to be a problem with EDB databases.
+See issue <a href="https://github.com/splendiddata/login_hook/issues/5">#5</a>.
 ## Functions
 **login_hook.is_executing_login_hook() returns boolean**